SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-23-jnj-revenant.md

 straightened out&hellip;  <sup id="fn4a">[[4]](#fn4)</sup> because
 [as Abba Eban remarked on another subject](https://en.wikiquote.org/wiki/Abba_Eban), we "never miss an opportunity to miss an opportunity" to do things right with COVID-19 vaccines.
-(Though that's good snark, it's too pessimistic here.
-We did _amazingly well_ at making vaccines with unheard-of-efficacy at record speed, in spite of the US lacking a functional federal government at the time.
-The distribution has been more problematic.)
+(Though that's good snark, it's slightly too pessimistic here.
+We did _amazingly well_ at making vaccines with unheard-of-efficacy at record speed, in spite of the US lacking a functional federal government at the time, so it was an international effort.
+The distribution, though, has been more problematic.)

 ## The weekend assessment